Election Day: How to follow the results on YouTube, social and beyond

 The 2018 US midterm elections on Tuesday have garnered plenty of attention on platforms like Twitter, Instagram, YouTube and Facebook.
-If you don't have access to cable, these sites can also keep you up to date on election results.
+If you don't have access to cable TV, these sites can also keep you up to date on election results.

 Here's how you can catch the latest election updates from your phone or computer.